The Bankrate promise

 In an environment with fluctuating interest rates, your next best steps can vary from doing nothing to refinancing your loans.
 Here are some tips that can guide you based on the type of student loans you have:

-- If you have a federal student loan: If you have federal student loans, rising interest rates won’t impact your loan payment or the interest you pay.
+- If you have a federal student loan: As previously mentioned, if you have federal student loans, rising interest rates won’t impact your loan payment or the interest you pay.
 It’s best to stick with your current loans.

 - If you have a fixed-rate private student loan: If you have private student loans with a fixed interest rate, Fed changes won’t affect you, since a fixed interest rate is locked in for the duration of your repayment period.
 That said, you can always check with lenders to see whether you could refinance into a new loan with a lower fixed rate.